Skip to content

 Seoul

-This historic wall, which spans more than 18 kilometres and circles the centre of the city, provides breathtaking views and a window into Seoul’s past.
-The Seoul City Wall offers a peaceful retreat from the busy city below with its imposing gates, watchtowers, as well as tranquil surroundings.
-You can get the best panoramic views of Seoul’s modern skyline set against its historical sites.
-If you’re a sports enthusiast, you might even enjoy the challenge of hiking it all the way up!
-Or you just take a leisurely stroll if you want to keep it lowkey!
+This historic wall, which spans over 18 kilometres and circles the city’s centre, provides breathtaking views and a window into Seoul’s past.
+The Seoul City Wall offers a peaceful retreat from the busy city below with its imposing gates, watchtowers, and tranquil surroundings.
+You can get the best panoramic views of Seoul’s modern skyline against its historical sites.
+If you’re a sports enthusiast, you might even enjoy the challenge of hiking it up!
+Or you just take a stroll if you want to keep it lowkey!

 Dive Into the Modernity of Seoul

 Not a history kind of person?
 No problem!
 Seoul is one of the most modern cities you will ever visit.
 Do you want to go shopping for the most luxurious clothing brands and top-notch skincare products?
-Or maybe you are more of a foodie who likes to try every single dish in every country they visit?
-Or are you visiting Seoul with your family and kids just to try every amusement park ever built?
+Or maybe you are more of a foodie who likes to try every dish in every country they visit?
+Or are you visiting Seoul with your family and kids to try every amusement park that has been built?
 Whatever your preferences are, Seoul’s modern visage will give you what you want.

 Shopping